We Can't Photoshop Our Way to Diversity: The Broadsheet

 IN CASE YOU MISSED IT

 • IVF pour tous.
 In France, only heterosexual couples married or living together for more than two years have been allowed to access IVF.
 The country intends to lift that ban, Prime Minister Édouard Philippe said, opening up IVF to single women and women in same-sex relationships.
+Guardian

 • Sara settles.
 In Israel, Sara Netanyahu, wife of Prime Minister Benjamin Netanyahu, faced accusations that she misused $100,000 in public funds paying a cook at the couple’s home.
 She’ll pay $15,000 in fines and restitution to settle the case.
+New York Times

 • Keeping Ken Burns.
 PBS chief executive Paula Kerger has been at the helm for 13 years.
 Part of her job now?
 Keeping Ken Burns and the next Downton Abbey away from Netflix.
 Her pitch: “An independent filmmaker like Ken Burns wants to see that his programs don’t just disappear into the Netflix jukebox but will be carefully protected and curated in communities.”
+Wall Street Journal

 • The MEE generation.
 The Millennial Experience Economy—spending money on experiences, not things—is only growing.
 Here, four entrepreneurs in the category, from puppy parties and teacup pig parties to bridesmaids for hire, weigh in on the trend.
+Refinery29

 Today’s Broadsheet was produced by Emma Hinchliffe.
 Share it with a friend.
 Looking for previous Broadsheets?
 Click here.